architvats96/detection-engineering/README.md

 ![workflow](https://github.com/architvats96/detection-engineering/blob/fa0b4b51128b1f15573779dad1aefa888b711164/assets/Architecture%20Diagram.png)

 The workflow begins from detection engineering where one can analyse a malicious activity in Elastic and wants to create a detection rule for it.
-Instead of doing it via GUI, we can take the detection-as-code approach and create a TOML file for it which is Elastic's way of writing a detection rule.
+Instead of doing it via GUI, we can take the **detection-as-code** approach and create a TOML file for it which is Elastic's way of writing a detection rule.

 This can then be pushed into the testing branch of the project.
-This is where the CI/CD pipeline takes over and any merge request into the main branch will have to undergo validation checks with the help of `validation.py` and `mitre.py`.
-These are executed to ensure that the detection rule is ready to be used.
+This is where the CI/CD pipeline takes over and any merge request into the main branch will have to undergo validation checks as per the branch protection rule.
+THis is done via two python scripts namely `validation.py` and `mitre.py` which checks for proper syntax and MITRE info while ensuring that the detection rule is ready to be used.

-Once that's done, the detection rule can be imported into our SIEM by using `toml_to_json.py` which implements Elastic Security API and ingests the rule.
+Once that's done, the detection rule can be imported into our SIEM by using `toml_to_json.py` which implements Elastic Security API and ingests the rule into a cloud instance of Elastic.

 ## Impact